Are Saltwater Pools Better For You?

 Opening your eyes in lake, ocean or sea water is especially dangerous.
 Never expose your eyes to natural water sources, where hundreds of different types of bacteria, viruses and even fungal pathogens could exist.
 Read: Are Samoyeds clingy?

-See also What Is Dependency Scanning?
+See also What Is A Capability Development Document?

 Do I need to shock my saltwater pool?